thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/protocol-overview.md

 extended by the **_Protocol_** and third-party developers.
 We envision and hope new and novel tagging contracts will be developed as the **_Protocol_** matures.

-Hashtag is launching with a single tagging contract with the following features:
+Hashtag Protocol is launching with a single tagging contract with the following
+features:

 1. Tagging is restricted to other ERC-721 NFTs. (ie. Contract validates that the content being tagged is a ERC-721 NFT.)